Blessed are the merciful, for they will be shown mercy. (Matthew 5:7)

 The Lord passed before him and proclaimed, “The Lord, the Lord, a God merciful and gracious, slow to anger, and abounding in steadfast love and faithfulness, (Exodus 34:6 NET)

 Mercy is God’s supply system for every need everywhere.
 Mercy is that kindness, compassion, and tenderness that is a passion for suffering with or participating in another’s ills or evils to relieve, heal, and restore.
-It accepts another freely and gladly as they are and supplies the needed good of life to build them up and to bring to peace and keep them in peace.
+It accepts another freely and gladly as they are and supplies the needed good of life to build them up, bring them to peace, and keep them in peace.
 (2)

-It is to take another into one’s heart JUST AS HE or SHE IS and cherish and nourish them there.
+It is to take another into one’s heart JUST AS THEY are and cherish and nourish them there.
 Mercy takes another’s sins, evils, and faults as its own and frees the other by bearing them to God.
 This is the Glow-of-love.
 This is the anointing.
 This is the power of God.
 (2)

 Or do you have contempt for the wealth of his kindness, forbearance, and patience, and yet do not know that God’s kindness leads you to repentance?
 (Romans 2:4 NET)